ROSbot XL - quick start

 user@mylaptop:/home/user$ssh husarion@192.168.77.2

-The default password for user
+The default password for the user

 husarion